eslup/PufferLib/Mac_OS_Puffer_Guide.md

 This guide is for the local checkout at `PufferLib/` in this workspace.
-It is based on the 3.0 code state we actually validated here on Apple Silicon.
+It is based on the 3.0 code state we actually validated here on Apple Silicon (M4 Max 48gb).
 It is meant to be a working runbook.

 ## Scope